Equilibris/dissertation/proposal.typ

 #import "template.typ": *
 // Take a look at the file `template.typ` in the file panel
-// to customize this template and discover how it works.
+// to customise this template and discover how it works.
 #show: common.with(
   title: "Diss",
   author: "William Sørensen",